elehobica/pico_flash_param/README.md

 ## Overview
 * Store user parameters at the end part of flash memory of rp2040
-* Allow parameters to have one type out of various primitive types
+* Allow parameter to have one type out of various primitive types
 * Provide default value for factory reset
 * Provide flash address auto calculation, otherwise allow to designate arbitary flash address
-* Serve Flash parameter direct access setter and getter with its type
+* Serve direct access setter and getter linked to the parameter's type
-* Also serve access setter and getter by id, which requires to select correct type
+* Also serve access setter and getter by id, which requires to select the correct type

 ## Usage
 ### User parameter class declaration
-* Generate interherited class from FlashParamNs::FlashParam as Singleton
+* Prepare interherited class from FlashParamNs::FlashParam as Singleton
 * Define user parameters with template with primitive type
   * Supported types: bool, uint8_t, uint16_t, uint32_t, uint64_t, int8_t, int16_t, int32_t, int64_t, float, double, and std::string
 ```